 Qualifications: Bachelor of Economics (Social Science), University of Sydney (1993), Certificate in Business Administration (Marketing), Sannarp College (1982)

 Sue started at ARTD in 2009, and was ARTD’s Managing Director for 5 years.
 She was ARTD’s foremost researcher in the child and family policy area with many years’ experience successfully delivering process and outcome evaluations of complex policy and programs.

 Sue has worked extensively in child protection and family violence and has led many projects involving service delivery for and by Aboriginal people.
 She evaluated a new Aboriginal consultation model for child protection services, Protecting Aboriginal Children Together (NSW FACS, 2010–16), and evaluated the Intensive Family Based Services (IFBS) Project (NSW FACS, 2011–16).
-She has also led the development of the Resilient Families evaluation, one of the first two Social Benefit Bonds in Australia since 2013.
+She has also led the development of the evaluation of Resilient Families, one of the first two Social Benefit Bond projects in Australia.
 Sue has also led evaluations of a number of intensive and/ or integrated case management programs—in a child protection context, for young people with disability, families who are frequent government service users, homeless young people and families, and young people who have disengaged from the education sector.